 There’s a 20-year-old mother grizzly bear who many hope survived the frigid Wyoming winter and is waking up from a deep hibernation somewhere in or near Grand Teton National Park, a place of incredible granite peaks, lush alpine meadows and forests that still feel wild.

 Her name is Grizzly 399, but she’s no ordinary bear.
 She and her cubs have been featured in newspaper articles and in the 2015 book Grizzly: The Bears of Greater Yellowstone by writer Todd Wilkinson and world-renowned wildlife photographer Thomas Mangelsen who spent nearly 10 years, following her and her family.
+In 2020, she gave birth to four cubs, a miracle given her age in many biologists' minds.

 But she’s played a far more important role in one of the nation’s greatest endangered species success stories.
 She, and her offspring, are beneficiaries of the Endangered Species Act that enabled the Greater Yellowstone Ecosystem grizzly population to beat all odds after teetering on the brink of extinction.
 It grew from 136 bears in 1975 to around 700 today.